Dueesberch/FarmingSimulatorLauncher/manuals/manual_english.md

 `~/Library/Application Support/FarmingSimulator2019`
 at MacOS.
 At FS22 the button is ***Default FS22 savegame folder path*** and the path is set accordingly.

 The path set at ***Select folder at all mods*** is used to create the fsl-all-mods folder.
 At that folder all imported mods will be stored.
 Please be aware that there is enough disk space.
+<span style='color:red'>Beside check that the folder isn't inside the `My Games/FarmingSimulator20XX/mods/` folder.
+That folder is reset always when FSL stars and the fsl_all_mods folder will be deleted.</span>
 See **Recommendation - Share mods**

 ***Save*** take the settings and close the window.